FragozoLeonardo/Genki-Yoshi/README.md

 # GenkiYoshi

-**GenkiYoshi** is a Ruby program to generate _原稿用紙_ (Japanese manuscript paper) in two different "flavors": one with to-be-filled kanji and/or kana, and another with just the blank grid.
+**GenkiYoshi** is a Ruby program to generate 原稿用紙 sheet(s) (Japanese manuscript paper) in two different "flavors": one with to-be-filled kanji and/or kana, and another with just the blank grid.
 This tool is great for practicing Japanese writing, whether it's kanji, kana, or mixed text.

 ## Features

-- **Kanji Sheets**: Generate 原稿用紙 sheets with kanji and kana pre-filled in each cell.
+- **Kanji Sheets**: Generate 原稿用紙 sheet(s) with kanji and kana pre-filled in each cell.
 - **Blank Kanji Sheets**: Generate only the blank grid, allowing freehand writing practice.
 - **Custom Sizes (Coming Soon)**: Currently supports A4 paper size.
 More paper sizes are on the way.